inet-framework/inet/doc/src/users-guide/ch-apps.rst

 The ``inet.applications.ethernet`` package contains modules for a simple client-server application.
-The :ned:`EtherAppClient` is a simple traffic generator that peridically sends :msg:`EtherAppReq` messages whose length can be configured. destAddress, startTime,waitType, reqLength, respLength
+The :ned:`EtherAppClient` is a simple traffic generator that periodically sends :msg:`EtherAppReq` messages whose length can be configured. destAddress, startTime,waitType, reqLength, respLength